 1. Visit chrome://flags/#automatic-tab-discarding via address bar.

-On the Automatic tab discarding section, select Disabled by drop-down menu.
+2. On the Automatic tab discarding section, select Disabled by the drop-down menu.

-Chrome requires you to restart the browser, click Relaunch Now.
+3. Chrome requires you to restart the browser, and click Relaunch Now.
 Make sure your work has been saved before closing the browser.

-After the Chrome launched again, it will apply recent settings you made.
-No matter how much the tabs you open simultaneously, all of them are equal, nothing will be discarded but you might be facing a new problem.
+After Chrome is launched again, it will apply the recent settings you made.
+No matter how many the tabs you open simultaneously, all of them are equal, nothing will be discarded but you might be facing a new problem.

 Tab Discarding ability was designed to lower the memory consumption of Chrome.
 Hence, disabling the feature means one of the memory management components of Chrome has no longer working.
 When the computer activities cross the limit, it will warn the user “Your computer is low on memory” and forces many running apps to be killed to free up some space.

-Meanwhile, if you have a very limited memory (RAM), you can use temporary settings of Tab Discarding by accessing this page chrome://discards/ on the Chrome.
-Once you get there, you can Discard certain website while another website is not discarded.
+Meanwhile, if you have very limited memory (RAM), you can use temporary settings of Tab Discarding by accessing this page chrome://discards/ on Chrome.
+Once you get there, you can Discard certain websites while other websites are not discarded.

-No, the pinned tab doesn’t mean convert it into a special page that would be avoided by Tab Discarding system.
-Chrome will also clear the pinned tab if has abandoned for a long time and the hardware demands more memory at the same time.
-However, the pinned tab was considered as high-priority usage.
+No, the pinned tab doesn’t mean converting it into a special page that would be avoided by the Tab Discarding system.
+Chrome will also clear the pinned tab if has been abandoned for a long time and the hardware demands more memory at the same time.
+However, the pinned tab was considered a high-priority usage.

 Tab discarding will discards tabs in this order:

-- Internal pages like new tab page, bookmarks, etc.
+- Internal pages like new tab pages, bookmarks, etc.